Why we exist

 How we make money — no beating around the bush

-RoboTraderIA is sustained through affiliate links.
-When you open an account at a regulated broker through our links and trade, we may receive a commission — at no extra cost to you.
+RoboTraderIA sustains itself through affiliate links.
+When you open an account at a regulated broker through our links and trade, we may earn a commission — at no additional cost to you.

-What it does not do: it doesn't change our scores, doesn't buy positive reviews, doesn't influence what we recommend.
+What this doesn't do: doesn't change our scores, doesn't buy positive reviews, doesn't influence what we recommend.
 A bad broker stays rated as bad, with or without an affiliate program.

-Every page containing an affiliate link has a visible notice at the top.
+Every page containing affiliate links has a visible notice at the top.
 No fine print, no hiding.

 How we produce content

-Our guides combine primary-source research (broker sites, regulators such as the FCA and CySEC, technical documentation), up-to-date market data, and hands-on automation experience.
-Update dates are visible on each page.
-When something changes — a tax rule, a broker condition — we update it and mark it.
+Our guides combine primary source research (broker websites, regulators like CVM and CySEC, technical documentation), updated market data, and practical automation experience.
+Update dates are visible on every page.
+When something changes — a tax rule, a broker condition — we update and mark it.

 We don't use mass-generated content without review.
-Each guide is structured to genuinely teach, not to "rank and trick."
+Each guide is structured to truly teach, not to "rank and deceive".